elbaro/pyo3-prost/README.md

 The intended usecase is when your Python project is locked down to Protobuf and you want to migrate some part to native modules in Rust.
 Python protobuf objects cannot be easily handled in the Rust side.
-For conversion, the Python protobuf object should be serialized and deserialized to Rust protobuf object.
+For conversion, the Python protobuf object should be serialized and deserialized to a Rust protobuf object.
-With `pyo3-prost` you can decode the bytes to Rust struct in Python from the beginning and pass it to the native module.
+With `pyo3-prost` you can decode the bytes to Rust structs in Python from the beginning and pass it to the native module.

 ## How it works